bbcCorp/py_microservices/README.md

 # py_microSERVICES

+This project is developed along the same principles as  https://github.com/bbcCorp/microSERVICES It explores microservices using a Python3 stack with multiple databases and a messaging layer.

 Developed by: Bedabrata Chatterjee

-WARNING: This is an actively developed project so things may be broken.
+**WARNING: This is an actively developed project so things may be broken.**
-This is developed along the same principles as  https://github.com/bbcCorp/microSERVICES

 ## Introduction
 This application explores a simple service based architecture involving an extremely simple Customer Entity.